In this review article I share my hands-on product evaluations of several very popular weighted vests.

 * Starting with a light weight

-Adjustable weighted vest or fixed weight?
+Choosing an adjustable weighted vest or one with fixed weight

 Depending on your intentions, you may want the option to increase or decrease the weight of your vest.